cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

   Command Line Interface.
 Substitute the actual path of ``./<CDAP-HOME>/bin/cdap cli``, or ``<CDAP-HOME>\bin\cdap.bat cli`` on Windows, as appropriate.

-- A Windows-version of the application ``curl`` is included in the CDAP SDK as ``libexec\bin\curl.exe``; use it as a substitute for ``curl`` in examples.
+- A Windows-version of the application ``curl`` is included in the CDAP Local Sandbox as ``libexec\bin\curl.exe``; use it as a substitute for ``curl`` in examples.

-- If you add the SDK bin directory to your path, you can simplify the commands.
+- If you add the CDAP Local Sandbox ``bin`` directory to your path, you can simplify the commands.
 From within the ``CDAP-HOME`` directory, enter:

   .. tabbed-parsed-literal::